twilco/twilco.github.io/_posts/2019-04-27-riscv-from-scratch-2.markdown

 This may work fine in a general case, but is undoubtedly not going to work for every RISC-V processor.
 As mentioned previously, one of `crt0`s jobs is to set up the stack, but how can it do that if it doesn't know _where_ the stack should be for the CPU (`-machine`) we're running against?
 Answer: it can't, at least not without us giving it a bit of assistance.

 Circling back to the `qemu` command we ran at the beginning of this post (`qemu-system-riscv64 -machine virt -m 128M -gdb tcp::1234 -kernel a.out`), recall we were using the `virt` machine.
-Fortunately for us, `qemu` exposes a simple way to dump information about a machine in `dtb` (device tree blob) format.
+Fortunately for us, `qemu` exposes a simple way to dump information about a machine in `dtb` (devicetree blob) format.

 {% highlight bash %}
-# Go to the ~/usys/riscv folder we created before and create a new dir
-# for our machine information.
-cd ~/usys/riscv && mkdir machines
-cd machines
+# In the `riscv-from-scratch/work` directory...

-# Use qemu to dump info about the 'virt' machine in dtb (device tree blob)
+# Use qemu to dump info about the 'virt' machine in dtb (devicetree blob)
 # format.
 # The data in this file represents hardware components of a given
 # machine / device / board.
 qemu-system-riscv64 -machine virt -machine dumpdtb=riscv64-virt.dtb
 {% endhighlight %}

-Data in `dtb` format is difficult to read considering it's mostly binary, but there is a command-line tool called `dtc` (device tree compiler) that can convert it into something more human-readable.
+Data in `dtb` format is difficult to read considering it's mostly binary, but there is a command-line tool called `dtc` (devicetree compiler) that can convert it into something more human-readable.

 {% highlight bash %}
 # I'm running MacOS, so I use Homebrew to install this.
 If you're
 # running another OS you may need to do something else.
 brew install dtc
-# Convert our .dtb into a human-readable .dts (device tree source) file.
+# Convert our .dtb into a human-readable .dts (devicetree source) file.
 dtc -I dtb -O dts -o riscv64-virt.dts riscv64-virt.dtb
 {% endhighlight %}